ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

 ## Using a LabVIEW InstrumentStudio plug-in in InstrumentStudio

-1. Open InstrumentStudio and click `Manual Layout`.
+1. Open InstrumentStudio and click `Manual Layout` to open the Edit Layout dialog.
-2. The InstrumentStudio plug-in will be listed under the Add-Ons category within the group specified in the `.gplugindata` file.
+2. In the dialog, the InstrumentStudio plug-in will be listed under the Add-Ons category within the group specified in the `.gplugindata` file.
 3. Choose the desired plug-in and create a large panel.

    ![Edit Layout](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/InstrumentStudio%20Edit%20Layout.png)